Sonia-96/MyStudyNotes/Network & Security/Network.md

 3. client broadcasts DHCP ACKNOWLEDGE

-4. serfer broadcasts ACK
+4. server broadcasts ACK

 Then the client can use the allocated IP address.

 ![image-20230130231136367](./assets/image-20230130231136367.png)

-DHCP potential issue: doesn't have anything like "byte" handshake, cannot track if a device has already left the network
+DHCP potential issue: doesn't have anything like "bye" handshake, cannot track if a device has already left the network

 ### NAT

 There are only 2<sup>32</sup> IPv4 = 4 billion addresses, but there are more than 4 billion connected devices in the world.
 How do they each get an IP?
 One trick used by ISPs is **Network Address Translation (NAT)**.

 NAT: share 1 public IP address with many devices. use extra port number info to tell connections apart

 my homerouter IP address: `10.0.0,1`, `197.186.1.1`